ecemgo/mini-samples-great-tricks/expanding-cards/README.md

 - [50 Projects In 50 Days](https://www.udemy.com/course/50-projects-50-days/) - It is a tutorial on Udemy about HTML, CSS, and Javascript.
 - [Fantasy Topics](https://fantasytopics.com/harry-potter-characters-list/) - It is used for the Harry Potter characters list.

+### License

+##### This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may use, share, and adapt this work for non-commercial purposes, provided you give appropriate credit.
+For more details, visit [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 ### Contact Me

 - Github - [@ecemgo](https://github.com/ecemgo)